-Students who major in graphic design take an array of courses that are primarily digitally based.
+Students who major in Design Studies with a concentration in Graphic Design take an array of courses that are primarily digitally based.
 These courses will focus on artistic development, emphasizing the conceptual understanding needed to produce thoughtful, engaging and professional work.
 Students within this major will also challenge notions concerning the making, exhibiting and viewing of art and graphic design.
 The ultimate goal of the program is to foster a new theoretical and aesthetic understanding of art and graphic design that leads toward a unique creative vision.

 The Department of Art & Graphic Design fosters excellence, individuality, and diversity while encouraging freedom of thought, imagination, and honest, open inquiry in order to develop and expand students’ creative, intellectual, and aesthetic development through its commitment to quality programs in studio art, art history and graphic design.

 Students wishing to pursue a BA in Studio Art or BA in Design Studies with a concentration in Graphic Design will submit a portfolio after completion of the freshman level foundation courses: Design Fundamentals (ART 1050) and Drawing (ART 1060).
 Upon successful completion of both courses and faculty review of the portfolio, students will be officially accepted into the major.
 Prior to successful completion of the Portfolio Review, students interested in ART and Design Studies are placed in a conditional status, as noted by the registrar’s designations of pre-ART and pre-DSN.